Unable to concentrate

-Hello, I am doing R&D work for a reputed firm.
-I am also doing my Ph.D. from the same field.
-My problem is that I am not able to concentrate while reading or studying.
-And my work requires a lot of reading.
+I am doing R&D work for a reputed firm.
+I am also doing my PhD from the same field.
+My problem is that I am not able to concentrate while reading or studying, and my work requires a lot of reading.
 So my productivity has become very low.
-If I spent a whole day studying, I would have read a couple of pages!!
+If I spent a whole day studying, I would have only read a couple of pages!
 When I start to work a lot of thoughts distract me.
-I feel like eating, surfing the Web, if at home to watch TV etc. So my performance is being affected.
+I feel like eating, surfing the Web, or watching TV.
+So my performance is being affected.
 This problem appeared about 2 years ago.
-Until that I was very studious girl, and was always a topper in my life.
-I tried things like meditation, but does not seem to work.
+Until then I was a very studious girl, and was always a top performer.
+Iíve tried things like meditation, but it does not seem to work.
 Please help me.

 There are a number of conditions that could account for your lack of concentration.
 Let us see if between the two of us we can rule some of these out.
 E-mail therapy works extremely well in most incidences, but at times it would be helpful to be able to ask more questions and get some immediate feedback.
 We will look at this question as triage and my guess is that you will be able to figure out on your end what condition fits.